opentracing/opentracing.io/content/guides/intro.md

 Welcome to the OpenTracing Guides!

-Guides are "how-to manuals" for leveraging OpenTracing.
-Unlike the Overview, they are language-specific.
-Each guide describes common scenarios and use cases you many encounter in that environment.
+Guides are "how-to manuals" for using OpenTracing.
+Unlike the [Overview](/docs/overview/what-), guides are language specific, describing common scenarios and use cases that you many encounter in that environment.